Seirdy/seirdy.one/content/posts/floss-security.md

 Likewise, don't assume software is safer than proprietary alternatives just because its source is visible.
 There are lots of great reasons to switch from macOS or Windows to Linux (it's been my main OS for years), but security is [low on that list](https://madaidans-insecurities.github.io/linux.html).

-All other things being mostly equal, FLOSS is obviously _preferable_ from a security perspective.
+All other things being mostly equal, FLOSS is obviously _preferable_ from a security perspective; I listed some reasons why in the counter-arguments section.
+Unfortunately, being helpful is not the same as being necessary.
 All I argue is that source unavailability does not imply insecurity, and source availability does not imply security.
 Analysis approaches that don't rely on source are typically the most powerful, and can be applied to both source-available and source-unavailable software.
 Plenty of proprietary software is more secure than FLOSS alternatives; few would argue that the sandboxing employed by Google Chrome or Microsoft Edge is more vulnerable than Pale Moon or most WebKitGTK-based browsers, for instance.

 Releasing source code is just one thing vendors can do to improve audits; other options include releasing test builds with debug symbols/sanitizers, publishing docs describing their architecture, and/or just keeping software small and simple.
 We should evaluate software security through _study_ rather than source model.
 Support the right things for the right reasons, and help others make informed choices with accurate information.
 There are enough good reasons to support software freedom; we don't need to rely on bad ones.